 1. General Warranty Deed

-The most common form of deed used in Ohio is a General Warranty Deed.
-It is preferable, from a transferee’s perspective, because the transferor makes certain warranties concerning the property being transferred.
-In a General Warranty Deed, the transferor guarantees that the property is free and clear from any encumbrances unless otherwise stated in the deed.
+The most common deed used in Ohio is a General Warranty Deed.
+From a transferee’s perspective, it is preferable because the transferor makes certain warranties concerning the transferred property.
+In a General Warranty Deed, the transferor guarantees that the property is free and clear from encumbrances unless otherwise stated in the deed.
 Essentially, the transferor is taking responsibility for title passing to the transferee and anything that might negatively impact the transferee’s title to the property.
-Such warranties are not limited to title defects that arose while the transferor owned the property they also extend to any defects in title that arose prior to the transferor’s ownership of the property.
+Such warranties are not limited to title defects that arose while the transferor owned the property.
+They also extend to any defects in title that occurred before the transferor’s ownership of the property.

 2. Limited Warranty Deed